liesjacobs/WFE_practicals/practical1/understandinggradients.md

 ```
-> step 3: prepare the data for plotting on a graph
+> step 3: prepare the data for plotting on a graph  (note: you do not need to be able to code this yourself)

 ```javascript